1985

 backing vocals

-- What Am I Gonna Do With Your Love (MJ/KR)
+- What Am I Gonna Do With Your Love II (MJ/KR) -with additional backing

 - Winning Ugly I (MJ/KR) -early version with different lyrics

-- Winning Ugly II (MJ/KR) -early version, longer than I with additional bass
+- Winning Ugly II (MJ/KR) -early version, longer than version I, with additional bass

 850719A 19th July: TOM WAITS.
 New York City, Quadrasonic Studio.
 Producer: Tom Waits.